gaois/LogainmAPI-docs/README.md

 | `CreatedSince` | ISO 8601 datetime | Retrieve records created after a given date in `YYYY-MM-DD` format. |
 | `ModifiedBefore` | ISO 8601 datetime | Retrieve records last updated before a given date in `YYYY-MM-DD` format. |
 | `ModifiedSince` | ISO 8601 datetime | Retrieve records last updated after a given date in `YYYY-MM-DD` format. |

+## Sorting

+Where data relating to more than one place are returned in response to a query they are sorted by place identifier, in ascending order.
+The only exception to this are geographic queries, where the `Latitude` and `Longitude` query parameters are specified, in which case case places are listed in order of proximity to the specified coordinates, with the nearest places first.

 ## Illustrative examples